Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/getting_started/installation.rst

 Boost_USE_STATIC_LIBS   ON/**OFF**            Searches and uses the static boost libraries,
                                               Be aware, that linking static Boost
+                                              libraries to a dynamic Shark
+					      can result in problems during build!
-                                              libraries to a dynamic Shark BOOST_ROOT              Path                  Path to boost, if it is not installed in a default path.
+BOOST_ROOT              Path                  Path to boost, if it is not installed in a default
-                                              Can result in problems during build!
+                                              path.
 ENABLE_ATLAS            **ON**/OFF            Enables ATLAS as linear algebra library if found;
                                               ignored on MacOSX as Accelerate is favourable ATLAS_ROOT              Path                  Additional path to search for an ATLAS